-But it doesn’t, because it’s the APOCALYPSE, and somebody does this voice over, and there’s a fight about food AGAIN… HOLY CRAP these freaking OVER-PRIVILEGED DOUCHEWADS who haven’t lost any weight despite their whining… ALL OF THESE PEOPLE SUCK, EXCEPT FOR THE COUPLE, BUT EVEN THEN, CAN THEY BE GOOD IF THEY’RE HERE?
+But it doesn’t, because it’s the APOCALYPSE, and somebody does this voice over, and there’s a fight about food AGAIN… HOLY CRAP these freaking OVER-PRIVILEGED DOUCHEWADS who haven’t lost any weight despite their whining… ALL OF THESE PEOPLE SUCK, EXCEPT FOR THE SACRIFICES BUT CAN THEY BE GOOD IF THEY’RE HERE?
 I MEAN, CAN THEY?

 Next, this OLD-FASHIONED HEARSE CARRIAGE WITH BLACK HORSES SHOWS UP…

 … and this guy’s got this passport…

 …and they let him in, and he’s all, I’m here to inspect you, except this guy is, like, THE ANTICHRIST, because he’s the grown up baby that was born in the first season.
 I watched that season, so I know that.

 And that’s about it.
 Sorry for the abrupt end, but that’s kind of how it ends.
 Abruptly.

 After this episode, I think my S.O. is right.
 They’re totally dead and in hell.
 Which means this show is like the Good Place, except that it’s taking itself SO FREAKING SERIOUSLY.

 Okay, so I’ll be watching this now, because my S.O. and I have a bet on whether they’re all dead or not, and when and if the kids will be sacrificed.
 I’m winning on that one, I know.